Verification is a process to confirm the information you provided on the Free Application for Federal Student Aid (FAFSA).

 - If both the student and parent(s) filed taxes, the linking process (above) will need to be done for both the student and the parent(s).

-- Lastly you must resubmit the FAFSA.
+- Lastly you must "sign and submit" the FAFSA.
 (We will be notified electronically.)

 - You will NOT be able to use IRS Data Retrieval Tool if:

 - Marital status changed after December 31, 2021